-Falcom Saudi Equity ETF (the "Fund") is a fund established under agreement between Falcom Financial Services (the "Fund's manager") and investors in the Fund (the "Unitholders").
-The Fund's objectives are represented in achieving capital growth and gains on the long term through the inactive investment of a basket of shares of companies listed on the Saudi stock exchange for the purpose of achieving performance level similar to index performance before fees and expenses.
+Falcom Petrochemical ETF (the "Fund") is a fund established under contractual agreement between Falcom Financial Services (the "Fund's manager") and investors in the Fund (the "Unitholders").
+The Fund aims to achieve capital growth and gains on the long term through inactive management of a basket of shares of companies in the petrochemical industry listed on the Saudi stock exchange for the purpose of achieving performance level similar to index performance before fees and expenses.
+The Fund is "open-ended" and does not normally distribute any dividends to the Unitholders.
+Instead, all profits collected in the Fund are reinvested and reflected in the price of the Fund's unit.
+The Fund may, at the discretion and approval of its Board of Directors, distribute excess liquidity in the form of distributions to the Unitholders.